nsapsead/mabs/public/blog/1on1coaching.md

 In just a couple of hours, you could:
 - Map out a new upgrade system that adds significant value to your business
-- Design and launch a Leadership Program that builds future black belts and assistant coaches
+- Design and launch a Leadership Programme that builds future black belts and assistant coaches
 - Restructure your timetable to maximise mat efficiency and student retention
 - Plan an open day or tournament that becomes the talk of your community
 - Transition your current curriculum to a more scalable, rotating model